molgenis/molgenis-service-armadillo/docs/upgrade-2-3.md

 }
 ```
 Note that the `https://` is missing in the server_name part.
+NOTE: if port 443 and the SSL certificates are in the old config, you mind have to keep that part, so you shouldn't comment that out.
+Keep the listen and certificate lines, comment out the rest and paste the config above below the existing config.

 Remove the console, auth and storage file from: `/etc/nginx/sites-enabled/` and `/etc/nginx/sites-available/.